MicrosoftDocs/Hololens/hololens/hololens-identity.md

 HoloLens 2 supports Iris authentication.
 Iris is based on Windows Hello technology and is supported for use by both Azure Active Directory and Microsoft Accounts.
 Iris is implemented the same way as other Windows Hello technologies, and achieves biometrics security FAR of 1/100K.

 See the [biometric requirements and specifications for Windows Hello](/windows-hardware/design/device-experiences/windows-hello-biometric-requirements) for more information.
 Learn more about [Windows Hello](/windows-hardware/design/device-experiences/windows-hello) and [Windows Hello for Business](/windows/security/identity-protection/hello-for-business/hello-identity-verification).

+### Where is Iris biometric information stored?

+Iris biometric information is stored locally on each HoloLens per [Windows Hello specifications](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/hello-biometrics-in-enterprise#where-is-windows-hello-data-stored).
+It is not shared and is protected by two layers of encryption.
+It is not accessible to other users, even an administrator, because there is no administrator account on a HoloLens.

+### Do I have to use Iris authentication?
+No, you can skip this step during setup.
+HoloLens 2 provides many different options for authentication, including FIDO2 keys.

+### Can Iris information be removed from the HoloLens?
+Yes, you can manually remove it in Settings.

 ### How does the type of account affect sign-in behavior?